MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

 ---
 # required metadata

-title: Tutorial - Migrating from the Azure Information Protection (AIP) classic client to the unified labeling client
+title: Tutorial - Migrating from the Azure Information Protection (AIP) classic client to the unified labeling solution
 description: A step-by-step tutorial for migrating from the Azure Information Protection (AIP) classic client to the unified labeling client.
 author: batamig
 ms.author: bagol